 The Telegraph likes 'For every day' for rosacea

 We're thrilled to have been featured in the Telegraph in an article discussing the benefits of diet and probiotics for individuals with rosacea.
 Expert nutritionist, Ian Marber, discusses how some nutritional advice for the management of rosacea can be fairly drastic and requires some considerable effort to stick with.
 Ian illustrates this point with the National Rosacea Society in the USA, who have an extremely extensive list of 23 food types which includes everything from avocados to foods containing histamines.
-Instead of cutting all of these food types from your diet at once, Ian recommends that dietary changes are made systematically.
-This way benefits can be assessed without a wholesale lifestyle change.
+Instead of cutting all of these food types from your diet at once, Ian recommends you "make changes systematically so you can assess what works".
+He says that this way, benefits can be assessed without a whole lifestyle change.

 Foods containing dairy and drinking hot liquids, including soup, can both trigger rosacea so these should be avoided if they are a trigger.

 "Invest in a quality probiotic supplement"